Healthy Snacks NZ - Simple Solutions to Beat Picky Eating Blog - Moo Chews Review

 Product Review - Moo Chew or Not to Chew?

-Food nourishes our bodies and contributes to our overall health and wellbeing.
+Food nourishes our bodies and contributes to our overall health and well-being.
 Here at Healthy Snacks NZ, we value the importance of a balanced diet from an early age.
-Since becoming a mum I have realised that feeding kids is not as easy as I thought it would be before having my two sons.
+Since becoming a mum, I have realised that feeding kids is not as easy as I thought it would be before having my two sons.
 Feeding little humans can be a tricky task.
 Any food is better than no food.
-Luckily, these days the food industry understands consumers’ needs for healthier and functional products.
+Fortunately, the food industry is increasingly aware of consumers’ needs for healthier and more functional products.

-As a food technologist, I can easily decode the composition of the food product and the role of each ingredient on the nutrition panel.
-I am not saying I know everything or trying to convince you to purchase a particular product.
-With this post, I am opening a series of reviews of the products that we are stocking here at Healthy Snacks NZ by explaining why I believe they are a healthier choice for my kids.
+As a food technologist, I can easily decipher the composition of the food product and understand the role of each ingredient on the nutrition label.Β I am not saying I know everything, nor am I trying to convince you to purchase a particular product.
+With this post, I am launching a series of product reviews that we stock here at Healthy Snacks NZ, explaining why they are a healthier choice for my kids.

-Moo Chew™ dairy heritage began back in 1920 and became well established in the 1960s on the broad plains of Canterbury.
-This dairy farm flourished into what it is today, a herd of nearly 2,500 cows.
-In 2016 the creative team of Moo Chew’s HQ came up with the idea of developing a special chewable value-added, convenient milk product that would revolutionise this industry worldwide.
-This is when Moo Chews milk bites were born.
+Β Moo Chew's dairy heritage dates back to 1920 and became well established in the 1960s on the broad plains of Canterbury.
+This dairy farm has flourished into what it is today, a herd of nearly 2,500 cows.Β In 2016, the creative team at Moo Chew’s HQ conceived the idea of developing a special, value-added, and convenient milk product that would revolutionise the industry worldwide.
+This is when Moo Chews' milk bites were born.

-Moo Chew™ is made in New Zealand from top-quality local milk, cream, and natural fruit powders.
+Moo Chewβ„’ is made in NewΒ Zealand from top-quality local milk,Β cream, and natural fruit powders.
 Their special gluten-free formula is irresistibly yummy and provides 20% of the recommended daily amount of calcium per serving.

 Now let us have a look at the ingredient list to understand what Moo Chews (vanilla flavour) are made from: